 Areas of Focus: Self-Inquiry & Non-Duality

 It was on January 29th, 1954, when Euphemia Bartlett and Enos Moo-Young welcomed their son Anthony Moo-Young into the world, some 9,000 miles away from India in the Jamaican coastal city of Port Antonio, and it wouldn’t take long for his extraordinary story to begin unfolding.
-The first events which lead the young boy, who’s now simply known as Mooji, to where he is today unfortunately included a number of disheartening occurrences that took place during his childhood.
-Not only did his mother Euphemia move to England when he was just one-years-old, but he’d also unexpectedly lose his father, to a bout of pneumonia, when he was eight.
+The first events which lead the young boy, who’s now simply known as Mooji, to where he is today, unfortunately, included a number of disheartening occurrences that took place during his childhood.
+Not only did his mother Euphemia move to England when he was just one year old, but he’d also unexpectedly lost his father, to a bout of pneumonia, when he was eight.

 Even though his natural parents weren’t there to raise him during some of his most important developmental years, Tony was lucky to have an extended family that offered him unconditional love and support throughout his youth.
 So much so, in fact, that his relationship with his aunt Eunice, who took over his care-taking responsibilities when Euphemia left for England, most closely resembled one of a mother and child.
 Moreover, although he initially disliked the structured parenting approach of his Uncle George, who became a father figure after Enos passed away, he’d later come to appreciate his guidance and role awakening within him a deep love for biblical stories and the teachings of Jesus Christ.